 present your paper carefully, to avoid a reputation for a slapdash approach

 read journal guidance and read journal articles to learn how papers are expected to look in the chosen journal.

-Even more importantly, the review process does not and cannot check for errors, mistakes (or fraud) and the authors, all the authors, have complete responsibility for everything written and presented.
-It behoves anyone who is named as an authors to satisfy him- or herself that the paper is of high quality and accurate.
-Clinical Rehabilitation enables editors to attach flags and accompanying notes to any submitting author.
+Even more importantly, the review process does not and cannot check for errors, mistakes (or fraud), and the authors, all the named authors, have complete responsibility for everything written and presented.
+It behooves anyone who is named as an author to satisfy him- or herself that the paper is of high quality and accurate.
+If any malfeasance is detected, all authors are liable.
 Beware.

 Learn to write: Practice, practice, practice And read, read, read

 Writing well is important.
 The pen, or now the word-processor, is indeed mightier than the sword.
-People will die willingly to defend or promulgate an idea, and ideas ultimately, comes from someone’s writing.
-Moreover, whoever writes the history of events determines future perception of what happened, and future decisions and actions.
+People will die willingly to defend or promulgate an idea, and ideas ultimately come from someone’s writing.
+Moreover, whoever writes the history of events determines the future perception of what happened, and future decisions and actions.
 ‘Fake News’ is more convincing if accompanied by an image of a printed newspaper or document.

 It distresses me that most people seem unable to write.
 Learning to write well does not appear to be part of learning about research.
 Yet, researchers depend upon writing applications to obtain grants.
 A researcher’s status and progression both, ultimately, depend upon publications, and these have to be written.
 Only a small proportion of grant applications succeed, and only a small proportion of papers submitted to higher impact journals are accepted.
 Writing well will greatly improve the chances of success in both spheres.
 As a reviewer, I judge that someone who can write clearly can also think clearly, and that poor writing may indicate poor research skills.